-- ✓ NEW: ID Flex nomination: 2 MW for activation period X on day D with FSP{DA/ID} identifier; - ✓ hub nomination: + 10 MW, Buy, for activation period X on day D to Counterparty BRPfrp B; - ✓ hub nomination: 8 MW, Sell, for activation period X on day D to Counterparty BRPfrp A. - j)d) The total sum of the last updates of DA and ID Flex nominations of BRPfsp{DA/ID} for the period X on day D = 13 MW (=15 MW - 2 MW).
-This corresponds in this case to the total volume supposed to be activated by the FSP{DA/ID} for the same period.
-This sum (13 MW) will be used during settlement as in order to balance the requested energy (E{requested})-perimeter of the BRPfsp{DA/ID}.
+- ✓ NEW: ID Flex nomination: 2 MW for activation period X on day D with FSP{DA/ID} identifier; - ✓ hub nomination: + 10 MW, Buy, for activation period X on day D to Counterparty BRPfrp B; - ✓ hub nomination: 8 MW, Sell, for activation period X on day D to Counterparty BRPfrp A. - d) The total sum of the last updates of DA and ID Flex nominations of BRPfsp{DA/ID} for the period X on day D = 13 MW (=15 MW 2 MW).
+This corresponds in this case to the total volume supposed to be activated by the FSP{DA/ID} for the same period in order to balance the perimeter of the BRPfsp{DA/ID}.